 11. Set the name initials field to only uppercase letters to support the standard contact number lookup by name initials feature in a client-server (ASCII coding) or IBM mainframe (EBCDIC coding) environment.

 12. Auxiliary data input involves processing multiple name address transactions at one time using procedure ML08 to edit and add them to the online Master File.

 13. Source cobol programs have been modified to reference a new copy member (SLP310) for IBM AIX system call to execute the Unix chmod command when an output file is opened and the OPR-SYS-PARM is set to "AIX".

-14. A complete backup of the mailing list application is created by periodically copying the LSC directory to an external removable device, such as a compact disc (CD-ROM) or USB flash drive.
+14. A complete backup of the mailing list application is created by periodically copying the LSC directory to an external removable device, such as a compact disc (CD-ROM) or USB flash drive (thumb drive).
 The CD-ROM disc or USB flash drive can be stored off-site for added protection in case of any unforeseen disaster.

 The online MLS software references four master records in the Database Control System (required) to: (1) control basic system functions (Company Control Record), (2) verify User-ID and Password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors (User Control Record) (3) identify special notes or comments about a mailing name by displaying the word "NOTES" on the data entry screen (General Notes Record) and (4) validate the List Code and State Code (Code Definition Records).